 The itchy dog home remedies noted above are safe for most dogs and skin issues.
 However, you should always consult your veterinarian before using any of these treatments on your pet.
 A proper diagnosis is key to providing the most effective treatment for your dog’s itchy skin.

-Take some of the stress out of unexpected skin conditions with Accident & Illness Coverage from AKC Pet Insurance (underwritten by Independence American Insurance Company).
+Take some of the stress out of unexpected skin conditions with Accident & Illness Dog Insurance from AKC Pet Insurance (underwritten by Independence American Insurance Company).
 Our dog pet insurance plans are designed to be there when you need them, allowing you to focus more on the health of your pet and less on costly veterinary bills.
-Click here for a quote today!

 The information provided in this blog is intended for educational purposes only and should not serve as a substitute for the professional medical advice of a licensed veterinarian.
 Always consult your vet with any questions about your pet’s health before initiating any treatment regimes.